Murrays' Mills: Working conditions

 On the spinning floors, the spinning process required a warm humid environment.
 George Murray stated that they tried to keep temperatures at around 24 °C (75 °F).
 Spinners were regarded as craftsmen, and they were paid by the amount they produced.
 They were also left to recruit, train and pay their own assistants.
 These assistants were often children, and consisted of "piecers" who rejoined broken threads and mule scavengers who cleaned the machinery.
 Child labour was generally considered by mill managers to be an important way of securing a skilled adult work force.

 Compared to other trades, wages in cotton mills were relatively high.
 In 1833, the average earnings of an employee at the complex was 12 shillings (60p) per week, which compared favourably with other mills.
 However, unlike some other mill owners the Murrays did not give employees credit to buy goods from company-owned stores, or provide housing for employees beyond key workers.

-Despite all this, evidence suggests that conditions were better than in some other mills.
+Evidence suggests that conditions were better than in some other mills.
 The complex had opening windows, and an extra room per floor for workers to wash.
 The third break of the day, in the afternoon, was also a luxury that many workers in other mills did not receive.
-Furthermore, the Murrays also claimed that, unlike many other mill owners, they did not use pauper children from workhouses, or knowingly employ children under the age of nine, although George Murray conceded that some parents did employ their own children below that age.
+Furthermore, the Murrays also said that, unlike many other mill owners, they did not use pauper children from workhouses, or knowingly employ children under the age of nine, although George Murray conceded that some parents did employ their own children below that age.